jameshanlon/cheese/cheese/pages/overview.md

 and remedies and we plan to make this information available to the 200,000 households in Bristol.

-The spread of survey locations:
+The spread of phase-two survey locations:

 <a data-lightbox="achievements" href="{{url_for('.assets', filename='images/2016-17-survey-locations.png')}}">
   <img src="{{'images/2016-17-survey-locations.png'|thumbnail('400x400')}}" class="img-thumbnail img-fluid mx-auto d-block">